kvakvs/wow-Restocker/README.md

 # Restocker TBC

-Revived a discontinued project for TBC.
+Revived a discontinued project for TBC and now WotLK.
 Old name: Auto Restocker by rainfordays @github / ChiliFajita @curseforge.

 #### Restocks items on the list automatically (if checked)